sdegutis/immaculatalibrary.com/site/data/articles/2025-03-06-mary-wrote-hebrews.md

 ### No introduction makes perfect sense

-It's universally bafflign that this letter has no introduction.
+It's universally baffling that this letter has no introduction.
 It would best be explained if the introduction would be too confusing, too difficult to believe, too difficult to accept, too distracting from the rest of the letter, and a potential cause for scandal.

 All of these reasons fully match up to the theory that Mary wrote this letter.
-She wanted to get right to the point, she wanted to stiffle any complaints that a woman shouldn't write a letter, or that it can't be inspired Scripture.
+She wanted to get right to the point, she wanted to stifle any complaints that a woman shouldn't write a letter, or that it can't be inspired Scripture.
 She was writing an exhortation to her children, and got right to the point.

 ### Mary was in Rome around A.D.
 58